Fleet Pairer

 Fairness

 FleetPairers’s main focus lies on making sailing leagues as fair as possible.
 To do so, the usually used rules had to be strengthened significantly.
-However, the new and fair rules still satisfy the usually used rules.
+However, the new rules still satisfy the usual ones.
 This allows race-organizers to switch to new pairing-lists without going through the process of adapting their league’s rules.

-When speaking of fairness, we usually think of two things:
+When speaking of fairness, we usually think of two things (in order of priority):

-Usually, pairing lists are developed manually.
-This is not only tedious but almost infeasible for realistically sized events.
-Thus, the above fairness rules are often relaxed s.t. some teams race against each other much more often than others, and the teams don’t sail equally often on all boats.
+Usually, pairing-lists are developed manually.
+This is not only tedious but almost infeasible for the size of todays events.
+Thus, the above fairness rules are often relaxed s.t. some teams race against each other much more often than others.
+The second notion of fairness is often dropped entirely.
 This makes events inherently unfair.
+Furthermore, manual design of pairing-lists is prone to errors.

-NOTE: Depending on the number of boats, teams and flights in a league, there might not be a perfectly fair pairing-list.
-Thus, the strict rules developed by FleetPairer permit a deviation of one if necessary.
+Note: Depending on the number of boats, teams and flights in a league, there might not be a perfectly fair pairing-list.
+In general, FleetPairer finds an optimal solution (i.e. a solution that is as fair as possible).

 Efficiency